 Usually, people are curious about how much time it takes to learn to play piano and learn keyboard.

 Actually, becoming “fluent” in keyboard or piano is personal.
-Some might take years while the others just take a few months.
+Some might take years while others just take a few months.
 So, how quickly you attain your music objectives mainly depends on you and how much effort, time, and practice you spend.

 I honestly suggest you should practice for at least 30 minutes per day.
 It’s totally enough time to learn beginner piano lessons or consult a piano instruction from the piano tutor if necessary.
 You don’t need to spend too many hours every day but make sure you stay consistent while learning.